BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 The impact All To Play For has made on participants’ lives has been significant, with nearly all reporting an upturn in personal confidence which has, in many cases, led to other positive lifestyle changes.
 While the success of the programme has been a lifeline for many men with mental health problems in Norfolk, there is still work to do.

-The district health and wellbeing partnership in Norwich and has awarded All to Play For funding for 2023-2024 to support non-clinical interventions targeting vulnerable men.
-This funding will enable the project to continue to support vulnerable men in the highest areas of need across Norwich until 2025.
+This year the project has been successful in being awarded National lottery investment under the supporting community’s fund.
+This funding will enable the project to continue to support vulnerable men in the highest areas of need across Norfolk until 2027.

 The continuation of the project will also provide an opportunity to continue to strengthen links across health and wellbeing services to ensure men continue to get the support they need to flourish.

 Covid-19 has shone the spotlight on the need for these types of interventions, to reduce social isolation and improve the resilience of our vulnerable communities.
 This year the project has widened and strengthened its partnerships, creating stronger integration with services and accessible links to wider support.
-We have partnered up with Public Health Norfolk’s SOS bus and have provided men with access to physical health screenings and treatment, including Covid-19 vaccinations, hepatitis C testing and NHS health checks.
+We have partnered up with NHS Talking Therapies services enabling men to access support for their wellbeing and additional help around employment.

 The current cost of living crisis has shown an increase demand in men needing financial support and the sessions have provided a platform where this support can be integrated at sessions.
 Being able to provide sessions for free on a weekly basis is still crucial in eliminating barriers to engaging in community interventions.
 Recently, All to Play For has also created links with a local gambling charity, ‘Reframe Coaching’, enabling us to provide localised gambling support for the first time as opposed to signposting to national support lines.